0xfederama/0xfederama/README.md

 ## Hi there, I'm Federico 👋

+:mortar_board: I have a Bachelor's Degree in Computer Science at University of Pisa, Italy

-:books: I'm studying Computer Science at University of Pisa, Italy
+:books: I'm attending a Master in Software at University of Pisa, Italy

-:seedling: I'm learning Python, Go and DevOps
+:seedling: I love Go and I'm learning Python, C++ and DevOps

 :house: I live in Italy